ngshiheng/automated-valet-car-parking-backend/README.md

 ## Usage

+0. Make sure you have Python3.9 installed on your local machine (see [Requirement](#requirement)].
+1. Clone this repository.
-1. Update `input.txt` accordingly.
+2. Optional: Update `input.txt` accordingly.
-2. Run the `python3 main.py`
+3. Run the `python3 main.py`
+4. Output will be printed in your terminal.

+    ```sh
+    # Example output in your terminal using the default `input.txt`.

+    > python3 main.py
+    Accept MotorcycleLot1
+    Accept CarLot1
+    MotorcycleLot1 2
+    Accept CarLot2
+    Accept CarLot3
+    Reject
+    CarLot3 6
+    ```

 ---

 # Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change
+For major changes, please open an issue first to discuss what you would like to change.

 ## Setup Pre-commit Hooks